Therapy for adults

 Together, we’ll create a plan that feels realistic and meaningful, based on your needs, strengths, and priorities.

-We’ll meet weekly or biweekly to do the real work of therapy—building insight, practicing new skills, and moving toward healing and growth.
+We’ll meet weekly to do the real work of therapy, building insight, practicing new skills, and moving toward healing and growth.